Offer

 Consistency matters more than intensity.
 A sensible routine followed for months is far more useful than occasional over-aggressive use.

 Yes.
-In fact, penile rehabilitation is often most effective as part of a broader recovery plan.
-Depending on your clinician’s advice, that may include:
+Penile rehabilitation is often most useful as part of a broader recovery plan.
+Depending on your clinician’s advice, this may include medication, pelvic floor physiotherapy, injection therapy, psychosexual support, or other treatments.

 The pump does not need to be viewed as an alternative to everything else.
 For many men, it works best as one element in a joined-up recovery strategy.